icklers/platform-gitops-demo/docs/repository-management/01-multi-repo-strategy.md

 ## The Role of the Platform Repo

 This repository, `crossplane-gitops-tutorial`, serves as the **Platform Repository**.
 It is the heart of our system.
-The Crossplane Compositions we define here are published to the Kubernetes API server as new CRDs (e.g., `CompositePostgresInstance.example.org`).
+The Crossplane Compositions we define here are published to the Kubernetes API server as new CRDs (e.g., `XPostgreSQLInstance.example.org`).

-Other repositories can then create instances of these CRDs (Claims) without needing to know the complex implementation details.
+Other repositories can then create instances of these CRDs (Composite Resources) without needing to know the complex implementation details.
 They are consuming the API provided by the platform.

 In the next section, we will look at how to standardize the creation of these repositories using templates.